armwx/armwx/README.md

   <img style="pointer-events: none;" align="center" width="32" src="https://github.com/armwx/armwx/assets/32905298/ec713bd6-076f-4d89-a708-f60c4505722a" alt="JS"/>
   <img style="pointer-events: none;" align="center" width="32" src="https://github.com/armwx/armwx/assets/32905298/74694ab7-f7eb-46a3-83c1-c59398502467" alt="Notion"/> </p>

-#### Background
-I started my 'tech' journey as a Computer Science student where I learned AI and Development.
-I accidentally stumbled upon 'UI/UX' during a hackathon.
-I like code but this felt different, so I went heads down into design.

-As a design outsider, being technical helped me be a better designer and team mate. <wbr> I could be technical with devs and help them with frontend code occasionally.
-(Usually in the form of providing code snippets)

 > “When you’re a carpenter making a beautiful chest of drawers, you’re not going to use a piece of plywood on the back, even though it faces the wall and nobody will ever see it.
 You’ll know it’s there, so you’re going to use a beautiful piece of wood on the back.
 For you to sleep well at night, the aesthetic, the quality, has to be carried all the way through.”